C-fletcher/riptide/sphinx/source/electrical_setup.rst

 #. take an esc board, and look at the bottom of it, there should be a number.
 The motor wires are grouped together with white heat shrink that lables it 1-5, find the corresponding motor wires to the board and plug them in to the esc output, matching the heat shrink colors.  the top esc connects to the port motor wires and the lower one connects to the stbd motor wire.
 #. repeat for all esc boards.
 #. plug in the esc boards into the backplane, in the slots above the thruster control board.
+#. slide the backplane in, untill all 4 rods are in the adaptors

 USB3